cxzdy/spark-bootstrap/README.md

-# This is a com.mvad.spark.demo using parquet file
+# This is a bootstap project for using spark

-There are three ways to use parquet:

-* Pig
-* MapReduce
-* Spark/PySpark

 # How to Build